Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Lower Bounds on Savings

-That is, compared to the \DijkstraPruning\ algorithm, our \DijkstraPrediction\ algorithm saves $\ln(\frac{1-\Dist}{\mdelta})$ insertions of such nodes.
-So even though \DijkstraPruning\ already saves a significant number of insertions, \DijkstraPrediction\ is able to further improve on this.
-Naturally, these savings grow whenever the prediction becomes more accurate and $\mdelta$ decreases.
-In our experiments, we have considered instances where $n=1000$, $c=8$ and $q=0.02$.
+In our experiments, we consider random instances with $n=1000$, $c=8$ and $q=0.02$.
 For these instances, $\Dist$ is approximately 0.55.
-With a prediction $P=\Dist + \mdelta$ which overpredicts $\Dist$ by at most $\mdelta = 0.1$ (which seems reasonable from the experiments), the expected number of $INRP$ of \DijkstraPrediction\ is at most 63.
-In comparison, the expected number of INRS of \Dijkstra\ is 350; so our algorithm saves at least 287 of these insertions.
-The expected number of INRR of \DijkstraPruning\ is at most 137; so our algorithms significantly improves upon this by exploiting the prediction.
+With a prediction $P=\Dist + \mdelta$ which overestimates $\Dist$ by at most $\mdelta = 0.1$ (which seems reasonable from the experiments), the expected number of $\inrp$ of \DijkstraPrediction\ is at most 63.
+In comparison, the expected number of $\inrs$ of \Dijkstra\ is 350; so our algorithm saves at least 287 of these insertions.
+The expected number of $\inrr$ of \DijkstraPruning\ is at most 137; our algorithms significantly improves upon this by exploiting the prediction.